We believe in rural America

 You can help us empower the local change agents and entrepreneurs driving innovation in the small towns and communities they call home.

-From reports and case studies to interactive maps, data visualization tools, and webinars, we develop resources that help rural leaders advance their digital economic development efforts.
+From reports and case studies to interactive maps, data visualization tools, and webinars, we develop resources that help rural leaders advance their tech-based economic development efforts.
 We support policymakers, investors, nonprofits, academics, and journalists looking to better understand and share what’s happening in small towns and communities across the country.